zealws/gwm/README.md

 Usage
 -----

+    » gwm
     Usage:
+        gwm command
-        gwm git-command
+        gwm options command

-            Run a git command on all git repositories in the workspace. gwm ! shell-command
+        options:
+            -s
-            Run a shell command on all git repositories in the workspace.
+                Execute a shell command, rather than a git command.
+            -w DIR
+                Set the workspace location.
+            -h, --help
+                Print this help message and exit.
+            --
+                Signifies the end of options.
+Any arguments after this point are treated as part of the command.

-        Set the WORKSPACE variable to change the workspace location.
+        Set the WORKSPACE variable to change the default workspace location.
 Setup
 -----

 Simply set the WORKSPACE environment variable to point to your workspace.

-    » echo $WORKSPACE
+    » echo /Users/freud/workspace
     /Users/freud/workspace

 Examples